openstack-archive/dragonflow/doc/source/specs/allowed_address_pairs.rst

 In current implementation, security modules like port security and security group will require that packets sent/received from a VM port must have the fixed IP/MAC address of this VM port.
-Besides, L2 and L3 transmission will forward packets only according those fixed addresses.
+Besides, L2 and L3 transmission will forward packets only according to those fixed addresses.
 Those modules should make some changes to support allowed address pairs.

 Proposed Change